DigitalPublishingToolkit/Money-Lab-Reader/md/6_1-Sorensen.md

 international distributors or outlets like Netflix and Lovefilm.
-The British model of funding documentary films is different from most other European countries, for example Denmark where co-production and co-funding is the main form for funding films, and the US where deficit funding is the norm.[^6_1-Sorensen_10] However as the world’s second largest producer and exporter of documentaries, what is happening within the British documentary industry is of global importance.
+The British model of funding documentary films is different from most other European countries, for example Denmark where co-production and co-funding is the main form for funding films, and the U.S. where deficit funding is the norm.[^6_1-Sorensen_10] However as the world’s second largest producer and exporter of documentaries, what is happening within the British documentary industry is of global importance.